elasticsoftwarefoundation/elasticactors/README.md

 ea.metrics.micrometer.[component_name].measureDeliveryTimes=false

 # Toggles adding the message wrapper types as tags for a given component.
-# Adds the current message's wrapper as the tag "elastic.actors.message.wrapper".
+# Adds the current message's wrapper as the tag "elastic.actors.message.wrapper" and creates a new timer with the wrapper's name as a suffix.
 # Currently, this only applies to the "actorExecutor" component.
 # Default: false
 ea.metrics.micrometer.[component_name].tagMessageWrapperTypes=false

 # Toggles adding the task types as tags for a given component.
-# Adds the current thread-bound task type as the tag "elastic.actors.message.task".
+# Adds the current thread-bound task type as the tag "elastic.actors.message.task" and creates a new timer with the task's name as a suffix.
 # Currently, this only applies to the "actorExecutor" component.
 # Default: false
 ea.metrics.micrometer.[component_name].tagTaskTypes=false

 # Allows detailed tagging for the specified actor type for a given component.
-# Adds the receiver type as the tag "elastic.actors.actor.type".
+# Adds the receiver type as the tag "elastic.actors.actor.type" and creates a new timer with the provided suffix.
 # Currently, this only applies to the "actorExecutor" component.
 # This might cause some additional overhead, so use this option with caution.
-ea.metrics.micrometer.[component_name].detailed.actors.[class_name]=true
+ea.metrics.micrometer.[component_name].detailed.actors.[class_name]=metric.suffix

 # Allows detailed tagging for the specified message types for a given component.
 # This requires the type of the receiver actor to be present in the list of actors allowed for
 # detailed tagging.
-# Adds the receiver type as the tag "elastic.actors.message.type".
+# Adds the receiver type as the tag "elastic.actors.message.type" and creates a new timer with the provided suffix.
 # Currently, this only applies to the "actorExecutor" component.
-# In order to enable this for all messages, use "all" instead of the class name.
 # This might cause some additional overhead, so use this option with caution.
-ea.metrics.micrometer.[component_name].detailed.messages.[class_name]=true
+ea.metrics.micrometer.[component_name].detailed.messages.[class_name]=metric.suffix
 ```

 Additionally, customization of tags is supported by providing a bean of type `MeterTagCustomizer`